DCC-EX/dcc-ex.github.io/docs/reference/software/command-summary-consolidated.rst

     :depth: 2
     :local:

-**This is a summary, for a detailed command, see...**
-  :doc:`Command Reference <command-reference>`

 This page describes all the |DCC-EX Native commands| that the |EX-CS| supports.

 Conventions used on this page
 =============================

 - ``<`` and ``>`` - All DCC-EX commands are surrounded by these characters to indicate the beginning and end, these must always be included
-- First letter or number - These are called OPCODES, are case sensitive, and must be specified as directed, eg. ``1``, ``c``, or ``-``
+- First letter or number - These are called OPCODES, are case sensitive, and must be specified as directed, e.g. ``1``, ``c``, or ``-``
-- CAPITALISED words - These are parameters referred to as keywords, and should be specified as directed, eg. ``MAIN`` (note these are not case sensitive, however capitalising makes them easier to distinguish from other parameters)
+- CAPITALISED words - These are parameters referred to as keywords, and should be specified as directed, e.g. ``MAIN`` (note these are not case sensitive, however capitalising makes them easier to distinguish from other parameters)
-- lowercase words - These are parameters that must be provided or are returned, with multiple parameters separated by a space " ", eg. ``cab``
+- lowercase words - These are parameters that must be provided or are returned, with multiple parameters separated by a space " ", e.g. ``cab``
 - Square brackets ``[]`` - Parameters within square brackets ``[]`` are optional and may be omitted, and if specifying these parameters, do not include the square brackets themselves
 - \| - Use of the \| character means you need to provide one of the provided options only, for example ``<0|1 MAIN|PROG|JOIN>`` becomes either ``<0 MAIN>`` or ``<1 MAIN>``
 - ``0|1`` DIRECTION: 1=forward, 0=reverse.